 In the past year, the FCC has moved swiftly to address that gap.
 It recently concluded its largest auction ever, with more than 70 megahertz of mid-band spectrum sold to wireless carriers.

 It represents the first opportunity in many years for wireless providers to acquire valuable mid-band spectrum for 5G.

 This looks like it’s just the tip of the iceberg, too.
-An additional 280 megahertz of mid-band spectrum for 5G will be sold in December, and the White House recently announced that it would be handing off another large chunk to the FCC for auction in December 2021.
+An additional 280 megahertz of mid-band spectrum for 5G went on auction on December 8 and the White House recently announced that it would be handing off another large chunk to the FCC for auction in December 2021.

 The U.S. has a long way to go to climb from the 33rd fastest mobile speeds in the world.
 But with such rapid investment in 5G over the past several months, it may come sooner than expected.

 Shop popular providers, compare plans by speed and data, then order service on Allconnect.Compare providers

 Joe oversees all things wireless and streaming for Allconnect.
 His work has been referenced by McAfee, Fox network and more.
 He has utilized thousands of data points to build a library of metrics to help users n… Read more